Elliot Leung: 2017–2021: Breakthrough in the Chinese film industry

-2022-2023: Hollywood and Symphony No. 1
+2022–2023: Hollywood and Symphony No. 1

 In 2022, Leung was listed on the Forbes' 2022 30 under 30.
 After writing for Disney+ series Anita, Leung decided to return to his classical roots and began a yearlong journey composing his Symphony No. 1 "The Metaverse" while relocating to Los Angeles in a bid to break into Hollywood.
 The symphony was commissioned by the Hong Kong Philharmonic Orchestra and the Asia Society as the world's first symphony work to be premiered both in a concert hall and in the Sandbox.
 In early 2022, Leung signed with Kraft-Engel Management.
 Shortly after, he was announced as the composer of Six Days in Fallujah by Victura and Highwire Games and Freelance by Pierre Morel.

-The Hong Kong Philharmonic Orchestra premiered Symphony No. 1 "The Metaverse" and "Through the Fog, Into the Darkness," an overture to the video game Six Days in Fallujah on May 5th, 2023 under the baton of conductor Gerard Salonga in the Hong Kong Cultural Centre concert hall with a full house audience.
+The Hong Kong Philharmonic Orchestra premiered Symphony No. 1 "The Metaverse" and "Through the Fog, Into the Darkness," an overture to Six Days in Fallujah on May 5th, 2023 under the baton of conductor Gerard Salonga in the Hong Kong Cultural Centre concert hall with a full house audience.
 The Shanghai Symphony Orchestra later performed the work in July 2023.

-Following the premiere, classical music critic Tina Fu of the South China Morning Post wrote: Symphony No.1, "The Metaverse" celebrates different technological advancements and have different characters from each other in the four movements.
-Citing traditional influences such as Jean Sibelius, Igor Stravinsky and Sergei Rachmaninoff, Leung's music has flair and romance, and the players were impressive with their sensitive treatment of the materials.
-The second movement, with a title of "Fibre Optics: An Homage to Sir Charles Kao", was stunning.
-Leung wrote two solo passages for the cello and the viola.
-Bamping was again at his best, with good sound and intonation that made the elegant piece sing.
-Principal violist Andrew Ling, accompanied by pianist Linda Yim, provided the most moving passage of all.
-The development section packed a punch from percussion and brass sections, and Salonga conducted with firmness and clarity.
-The balance of the orchestra's sound in the triumphant coda was nicely controlled, and bar some uneven harmonics among the violins in the ending, Salonga and the players interpreted the colourful piece with deep feeling.The symphony was released on October 27, 2023 by Sony Classical.
+The symphony was released on October 27, 2023 by Sony Classical.